Pavement licensing policy

 The expectation from the Government is that local authorities will grant licences for 12 months or more unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
 Unless there is a specified reason to do so for a shorter duration, licences will granted for a period of 12 months.

-If a licence is ‘deemed’ granted because we did not make a decision on an application before the end of the determination period, then the licence will be valid for a year.
+If a licence is ‘deemed’ granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year.

 3.9 Refusal of Applications